Investing in gold

 2. It is seen as a hedge against inflation

-This is also holding true during the Covid-19 outbreak where a low-interest rate environment is coupled with quantitative easing measures by central banks.
-The opportunity cost of holding Gold in this environment is almost zero, while historical data shows average return is not compromised but Gold’s downside can be smoothened.
+This also held true during the Covid-19 outbreak where the low-interest rate environment was coupled with quantitative easing measures by central banks.
+The opportunity cost of holding gold in this environment is almost zero, while historical data shows average return is not compromised but gold’s downside can be smoothened.

 Bloomberg economics estimates that for every US$20 increase in price of oil, US inflation will rise by 1 percentage point.
 In February 2022, the inflation in the US was 7.9%, and according to DBS CIO, it could easily hit 10% in future.
 Gold typically performs well in a hyperinflationary environment.

-With the US central bank - the Federal Reserve – turning to unlimited quantitative easing after lockdowns brought about by Covid-19, the US dollar appears set on a path toward depreciation against other currencies after March 2020.
+With the US central bank - the Federal Reserve – turning to unlimited quantitative easing after lockdowns brought about by Covid-19 in 2020, the US dollar depreciated against a number of major currencies, especially the euro.

 4. Geopolitical Landscape

-Gold is viewed as a “crisis commodity” with its price increasing in both periods of financial uncertainty and political uncertainty.
+Gold is viewed as a crisis commodity as its price increases in both periods of financial uncertainty and political uncertainty.

 Gold functioning as an effective geopolitical hedge stems from the view that the precious metal is useful for countries when they are faced with threats of US sanctions.

 Increasing wealth in emerging economies has resulted in higher demand for gold along with more interest by investors.
 With mining volumes generally falling over the past decade, gold prices could stay supported.

 Ways to invest in gold